AdobeDocs/uxp/src/pages/uxp-api/reference-js/Modules/uxp/Persistent File Storage/Entry.md

 <a name="module-storage-entry-delete" id="module-storage-entry-delete"></a>

 ## delete()
 Removes this entry from the file system.
-If the entry is a folder, all the contents will also be removed.
+If the entry is a folder, it must be empty before deletion.
+Note: Currently when using this method, a permission denied error will occur if attempting to delete a folder that was selected from a storage picker or added via drag-and-drop.

 **Returns**: `Promise<number>` - the number is 0 if succeeded, otherwise throws an Error
 **Example**